bmwmike40/MyerSplash.UWP/README.md

-# MyerSplash for Windows 10
+# MyerSplash for Windows 11

+**MyerSplash and its Highlights feature is no longer updated.
+Thanks for all your support!**

 ![](./design/hero.jpg)